Firelight Ryman Setters

 Flint is a handsome tri color male, whelped 11/15 to our Sally x October Mountain Heath.
 We do not usually keep male setters, instead keeping just females to hunt and further our line, but in his first year Flint showed us that he is going to be something special so we are pleased to announce that he is staying with us.
 Flint is muscular and athletic with good conformation, a smooth, fast gait yet he is easy to handle and hunts at a very comfortable range.
 He is pure pleasure to hunt with, handling easy and is reliable, honest and stylish on his birds.
 Around the house he is calm and kind, a gentleman and a pleasure to be around.
 Flint is 57 lbs, OFA Good.

 The newest addition to the Firelight pack is Dreamboat Annie, riding on the waves, this lil darlin’ one’s mother is Mustang Sally.
 Annie introduces some fresh and exciting bloodline to my pack through her ryman-llew cross sire, October Blue Doc.
 I had the pleasure last January of hunting with Doc, his littermate and one of his offspring and knew that I wanted to mix their strong field talent with my own dogs.
-Annie was born June 8, 2018 so this fall will mostly be just a tag-along while hunting.
+Annie was born June 8, 2018 so her first fall was just for experience.
+But she has shown me drive and intensity that makes me very excited for her first real season in 2019.

 I am asked by many if I keep any Ryman Setter stud dogs.
 To maintain the number of dogs that I am confident that I can spend plenty of time with and hunt enough to truly evaluate them I typically chose to keep only female setters.
 This also allows me to travel to other reputable breeders and breed to the male that I feel is the very best match for each particular female.
 However, since I closely follow my pups throughout their lifetimes I have contact with and access to some very nice males of my breeding that are owned and hunted by others.
 The following stud dogs are examples of my breeding, if interested in any of these males contact me for more information and the contact info.

 Parker (in Massachusetts) (OFA Good) Parker is a lovely 60 lb male, a full brother to my Storm.
-Parker offers a very desirable pedigree with his direction connection to the now-retired PineCoble Kennels of NY.
-Parker’s mother is my Tweed who has been an outstanding producer and his sire was Pinecoble Talus, well known for producing quality bird dogs.
+Parker offers an old-timey pedigree with his direction connection to the now-retired PineCoble Kennels of NY: his sire was Pinecoble Talus.
+Parker’s mother is my Tweed who has been an outstanding producer for me and Parker has her amazing kind, sweet, lovable temperament.
+Parker is the sire of my June 2019 litter with my Kate and the puppies have beautiful heads and conformation.

 This page is an extremely difficult one for me.
 My setters have always been a huge part of my life and I have been blessed with amazing and wonderful dogs who leave a huge hole in my heart and my home when they pass.
 Words fail me so I will simply share a few photos of some of the beloved 4 generations that came before, and gifted me with, my present dogs.